 Sleep being the key to accessing the spiritual world, it was a realm that could help refresh and restart all over again, as depicted in many Greek literatures how sleep had very religious overtones.
 In Christianity, there are theological debates whether the Gods sleep or not.
 However, the Greek Gods don’t have any sleeping disorders, unless something or someone is causing them to be perturbed mentally, then even the Gods suffered from insomnia.

 The impertinence of Insomnia

-The most common sleep disorder that affect more people than one can imagine is insomnia, which is the difficulty to fall asleep or staying asleep even though the body is willing.
-The ability not to do so leads to fatigue, low concentration, mood swings which reflects our lifestyle with zero performance in almost all areas of our lives.
+The most common sleep disorder that affects more people than one can imagine is insomnia, which is the difficulty to fall asleep or staying asleep even though the body is willing.
+The inability to do so leads to fatigue, low concentration, mood swings which reflects our lifestyle with zero performance in almost all areas of our lives.
 Primary Insomnia affects the person directly which is not associated with any other health condition, medication or substance use, unlike Secondary insomnia.

 The three categories of which insomnia are classified are, Transient, Acute and chronic.

 Majorly caused by another disorder such as change of sleep environment, irregular sleep timings, depression or stress.

 Also known as short term or stress related insomnia, occurs when a person is unable to consistently fall asleep, this usually lasts for a period of less than a month.
 However, the sleeping regime being so erratic in these cases, the sleep which is poorly obtained is of very poor quality and not refreshing leaving the body and mind weak lethargic and completely at unease.